adrigardi90/plane-attack/README.md

 # planeAttack
 > Simple game using [canvas API](https://developer.mozilla.org/es/docs/Web/HTML/Canvas) with Html 5, Css and Javascript

-You only need to open the planeAttack.html file in your Chrome browser
+You only need to open the planeAttack.html file in your Chrome browser.

+How many birds can you reach in the time?